Foreign Tax Liabilities

 Understanding Personal Tax Liabilities

-If you are a U.S. citizen or resident alien working in a foreign country, you will also have to consider the impact on your U.S. taxes.
+If you are a U.S. citizen or resident alien working in another country, you will also have to consider the impact on your U.S. taxes.
 ASU cannot provide personal tax advice.
 We recommend that you consult a U.S. tax advisor prior to and throughout your time abroad.
 You can also review the IRS's guidance for U.S. taxpayers living abroad.

 Understanding Corporate Tax Liabilities

 If you are creating a permanent establishment with your activities, you may be subjecting ASU to various taxes that your project will be responsible for paying.
-Although ASU is a tax-exempt organization in the U.S., this designation may not be recognized by foreign governments.
+Although ASU is a tax-exempt organization in the U.S., this designation may not be recognized by non-U.S. governments.

 You can learn about tax rates for a particular country in this corporate tax guide.
 However, if you are creating a permanent establishment, a formal evaluation may be needed.